The Ultimate Family Travel Bucket List: 119 Adventures Around the World

 In Argentina, fly to Puerto Iguazu.
 On this side of the falls, there are more hiking trails with views of the falls.
 Take the green trail to the lower circuit trail- it has eight viewpoints and some places to stop and rest.
 Boat rides on the Argentine side are for 12+ only.
 A lot of visitors opt to visit both sides of the falls, crossing the border is pretty easy.

-Travel Bucket List Antarctica:
+Family Travel Bucket List Antarctica:

-The elusive Southern Lights can be seen year-round, though your best chance during tour season is in March.
+The elusive Southern Lights can be seen year-round, though your best chance during the touring season is in March.
 Tours range from 10-20+ days in length.
 The summer months of December to March are the best time to visit.
 Best for ages 8+.

-Step onto South Georgia and the South Sandwich Islands
+119. Step onto South Georgia and the South Sandwich Islands

 There are no residents of these islands, and they are claimed by both Britain and Argentina.
 The famous explorer Ernest Shackleton is buried here.
 These islands along with the Falkland islands are sometimes combined with Antarctica on longer cruises.

-There You Have it!
+There You Have It: Family Bucket Travel List